Kyjor/JulGame.jl/docs/src/content/docs/reference/Animation/animation.md

 ### In the Editor
 In the JulGame editor, an animation will always appear as a child of an animator.
 ![Animator Component Editor](../../../../assets/reference/animator-component-editor.png)

+Starting in 0.1.0, there is a visual animation editor, along with image previews of the sprite.